010aditya/DataStructures/README.md

 # DataStructures
-Data Structures from around the World !
+Welcome to this github rep which is based on Data Structures Algo as well as Codes is various Languages from around the World !

+# INDEX